 EWS rate limits

-Your EWS administrator configures the rate limit for your on-prem Exchange server, so Nylas cannot know the server’s actual rate limits.
+Your EWS administrator configures the rate limit for your on-premises Exchange server, so Nylas cannot know the server’s actual rate limits.
 If your Exchange server rate-limits a request, Nylas returns a Retry-After

 header that shows the number of seconds you have to wait before the server will accept another request.